kovidgoyal/kitty/docs/index.rst

       the window/tab layout, working directories and programs to run on startup.

-    * Cross-platform: |kitty| works on Linux and macOS, but because it uses only OpenGL for rendering, it should be trivial to port to other platforms.
+    * Cross-platform: |kitty| works on Linux and macOS, but because it uses only OpenGL for rendering, it should be trivial to port to other Unix-like platforms.

     * Allows you to open :ref:`the scrollback buffer <scrollback>` in a separate window using arbitrary programs of your choice.
 This is useful for